 Laparoscopy and endometriosis

-A laparoscopy (keyhole surgery) can be used in the diagnosis or treatment of a number of conditions of the abdomen and pelvic area.
-The advantage of laparoscopy is that only a small cut (incision) is required.
+A laparoscopy (keyhole surgery) can be used in the diagnosis or treatment of a number of conditions of the abdomen and pelvis.
+The advantage of laparoscopy is that only small cuts (incisions) are required.

 The added advantage of laparoscopy in endometriosis is that your diagnosis can be confirmed and treatment can be carried out at the same time.
-It can also be used to find out where the endometriosis is and how much of it there is, as well as making sure there is no other medical problem that is causing your symptoms.
+It can also rule out some other conditions that may be contributing to your symptoms.

-If endometriosis can be seen during the laparoscopy, a sample will usually be taken for biopsy.
+If endometriosis can be seen during the laparoscopy, a sample will usually be removed for examination under the microscope.
 This will confirm the diagnosis.

 Your treatment will depend on where the endometriosis is found and how much is found.

-Spots of endometriosis throughout the pelvis can be removed surgically or by burning (using diathermy or laser).
-Endometriosis in the ovaries will usually have formed a cyst called an endometriotic cyst (endometrioma).
-This will need to be removed.
+Spots of endometriosis throughout the pelvis can be removed surgically (excision) or be treated by destroying the cells using diathermy (ablation).
+Endometriosis cysts in the ovaries (endometriomas) will usually be removed, although ablation is sometimes performed.

 Studies have shown that five years after surgery, up to 70 per cent of women will have no evidence of endometriosis returning.